Avelia Horizon: SNCF Voyageurs

 By July 2018, the design was complete and branded Avelia Horizon by the manufacturer.
-That same month, SNCF placed a €2.7 billion order for 100 trainsets; this order was accompanied by options to potentially change the quantity on order as well as a maintenance package.
+That same month, SNCF Mobilités placed a €2.7 billion order for 100 Avelia Horizon trainsets; this order was accompanied by options to potentially change the quantity on order as well as a maintenance package.
 SNCF observed that the unit costs of the new train were 20 percent less than the older TGV Duplex.
-Economic consequences of this order include the creation of 4,000 new jobs across the French railway sector, largely within the manufacturing sector via the engagement of ten of Alstom’s facilities in France over a ten year period; it was also promoted as boosting SNCF's productivity, controlling its costs, and boosting market share.
+Economic consequences of this order include the creation of 4,000 new jobs across the French railway sector, largely within the manufacturing sector via the engagement of ten of Alstom’s facilities in France over a ten-year period; it was also promoted as boosting SNCF's productivity, controlling its costs, and boosting market share.

 Between 2018 and 2022, the detailed design of the train was undertaken, along with the preparation of production, and the necessary steps towards its certification to permit its operation.
-In July 2020, Alstom announced that it had started manufacturing bodyshells for the TGV M at its plant in La Rochelle; static testing of the first vehicles started in summer 2021 while dynamic testing commenced one year later.
+In July 2020, Alstom announced that it had started manufacturing bodyshells for the Avelia Horizon at its plant in La Rochelle; static testing of the first vehicles started in summer 2021 while dynamic testing commenced one year later.
 The first test phase began in the Czech Republic in December 2022 and is scheduled to continue until summer 2023.

-Completed TGV M trains are scheduled to enter service with SNCF sometime in 2024, while deliveries are expected to continue through to 2033.
-In August 2022, SNCF announced that it has exercised an option for 15 additional quad-current TGV M trainsets for international services valued at €590m.